revesansparole/pkglts/src/pkglts/option/doc/resource/{% if doc.fmt == 'md' %}CONTRIBUTING{% else %}_{% endif %}.md

 $ git commit -m "Your detailed description of your changes."
 $ git push origin wip_name-of-your-bugfix-or-feature
 ```
-7. Submit a pull request through the {% if 'github' is available %}GitHub{% elif 'gitlab' is available %}Gitlab
-{% endif %} website.
+7. Submit a pull request through the {% if 'github' is available %}GitHub{% elif 'gitlab' is available %}Gitlab{% endif %} website.

 ## Pull Request Guidelines